 Can I use the goggles if I need vision correction?

-The FORM Swim Goggles were made to be used by as many people as possible.
+The goggles were made to be used by as many people as possible.
 The display is designed so you don’t have to adjust your focus away from your surroundings to read it.

 If you are far-sighted (hyperopia/presbyopia), meaning you can see distant objects clearly, then you should be able to see the display in our goggles well.
 This includes people that use reading glasses.